 - TCO-Reducing Features.
 Consolidated management almost goes without saying.
 It doesn’t pay to use an integrated solution if it needs to be managed through two different consoles.
 And furthermore, an SD-WAN-enabled firewall that offers zero-touch deployment will also relieve much of the burden associated with SD-WAN implementation.

 Who Maintains It—Networking or Security?

 That’s up to you.
 A fully integrated secure SD-WAN solution should integrate both networking and security functions for simplified management through a single pane of glass.
 This not only reduces finger pointing and wasted time, but also increases your flexibility in allocating FTE resources.
-A secure SD-WAN can help you lower TCO all around, and it’s a straightforward path to creating one that meets the needs of both your networking and security teams, if you know what to look for.
+A secure and/or Managed SD-WAN can help you lower TCO all around, and it’s a straightforward path to creating one that meets the needs of both your networking and security teams, if you know what to look for.

 Nirav Shah, Fortinet - 8 March 2018

 Fortinet provides top-rated network and content security, as well as secure access products that share intelligence and work together to form a cooperative fabric.